 The Firm is monitoring Coronavirus Disease 2019 ("COVID-19"), based on the guidance being provided by the relevant health and government authorities, and continues to implement protocols and processes in response to the spread of the virus.
 For more detail on Firmwide measures refer to operational risk (page 26).
-As at the date on which this set of financial statements were authorised for issue, as the situation is ongoing and eventual outcome unknown, the Company cannot quantify the final impact as a result of COVID-19, refer to post balance sheet events (note 22).
+The Company was not aware of any material adverse effects on the financial statements as a result of the COVID-19 pandemic.